johnanthonyjose/LBYEC2B-Laboratory-Activity-6/README.md

 2. On Windows, open your Dev Cpp Project

    - Make sure to create Dev Cpp Project rather than just creating a new file
-   - Navigate to the said directory on where you save "LBYEC2B-Laboratory-Activity-6-master"
+   - Click on File > Open > Navigate to the said directory on where you save "LBYEC2B-Laboratory-Activity-6-master"
-   - That's where you will create your new project
+   - Afterwards, click on Project > Add to Project.. > Select All .h and .cpp files inside the directory (make sure to hold shift + left click when selecting each file)
+   - When you've already added all files, click on Project > Project Options > Compiler > Code Generation > Language Standard(-std) >> Select GNU C++11
-   - Your Main File should be main.cpp
+   - You should now be able to compile and run the project

 3. On MacOS, open your VSCode with CodeRunner
    - Press File > Open.
 Navigate to the folder on where you saved "LBYEC2B-Laboratory-Activity-6-master"